veillette/opticsTextbook/content/Chap6_Diffraction/DiffractiveOptics_2022_01Clean.md

 &= \mathcal{F}^{-1}\{{\cal F}(U_0)\}(x,y).
 \end{align*}
 ```
-Important properties of the Fourier transform are listed in {numref}`chapter.FourierTransform`.
+Important properties of the Fourier transform are listed in [](chapter.FourierTransform).
 By defining $k_x=2\pi \xi$, $k_y=2\pi \eta$, {eq}`eq.Finv` can be written as

 ```{math}